 These girls, are separated from their babies, deprived of education, privacy and freedom.
 When they reach 18 years old they are released into the outside world without life skills, and often resort to prostitution, crime and suicide.
 Their babies also become institutionalised and are denied their basic needs of love, education and identity which creates a perpetual cycle of poverty resulting in further child abandonment.

-Their Future Today will build a classroom and library to enable education and vocational training for 100 abused girls, to include sewing, computing, and English lessons.
-Art therapy classes will facilitate self expression, build self esteem, confidence and emotional support.
-This will improve their skills to find employment in the community, the chance to be reunited with their babies and remove them from damaging institutionalised care.
+Their Future Today will be co-funding with the Government to build a classroom and bakery to enable more rooms for education and vocational training for a 100 girls.
+We will also have Art therapy classes to facilitate self expression, build self esteem and give emotional support.
+Our project will improve their education and skills to help them find employment in the community, and with our help, the chance to be reunited with their babies to go on to live fulfilling lives.